hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 alias o2i='srun --pty -p interactive -t 0-12:00 --mem 4G /bin/bash'
 ```

 This alias allows the user to request an interactive job on O2 for 12 hours and allocate 4GB of memory.
-This way you don't need to remember all of the option that you need for an interactive job.
+This way you don't need to remember all of the option that you need for an interactive job. **We can test out the alias `o2i` a little bit later in the lesson!**

 ### What else do people put in their .bashrc profile?